 Pre-implementation activities like idea selection play a crucial role in the innovation process (Potočnik & Anderson, 2016).
-Since long, research on new product development has pointed to idea screening as one of the most challenging tasks for senior management (e.g., Baker, & Albaum, 1986).
-Using the well-established MIP-G model as a framework for idea selection, we argued that motivated information-processing in groups may provide a new lens to better understand the underlying dynamics of how idea selection groups decide on what creative idea to select for further development.
-More specifically, we hypothesized that under high epistemic motivation, prosocial motivated groups would select more creative ideas than proself motivated groups.
+For a long time, research on new product development has pointed to idea screening as one of the most challenging tasks for senior management (e.g., Baker & Albaum, 1986).
+Using the well-established MIP-G model as a framework for idea selection, we argued that motivated information processing in groups may provide a new lens to better understand the underlying dynamics of how idea selection groups decide on what creative idea to select for further development.
+More specifically, we hypothesized that under high epistemic motivation, prosocial motivated groups would select more creative ideas than proself motivated FIGURE 2 Originality scores of the selected ideas by proself and prosocial motivated groups in low and high epistemic motivation condition.
+Vertical bars denote 0.95 confidence intervals groups.
 We reasoned that epistemic motivation would be needed for a group to successfully determine the creativity of ideas, but that epistemic motivation must be combined with prosocial motivation for the group to also select those creative ideas.

 Surprisingly, the results did not support our hypothesis.
 Instead, under high epistemic motivation, prosocial groups selected significantly less creative ideas, compared to proself groups.
-However, because of the significant interaction effect, caution is needed in interpreting main effects.
-Follow-up analyses for originality as dependent variable showed a similar pattern of results.
+However, because of the significant interaction effect, caution is needed in interpreting the main effects.
+Follow-up analyses for originality as the dependent variable showed a similar pattern of results.
 A prosocial motivation led to less original idea selection as compared to a proself motivation.
 Interestingly, a prosocial motivation did not have a significant effect on feasibility of ideas.
-Thus, contrary to our predictions, under high epistemic motivation proself motivation stimulates the selection of more original and creative ideas, without giving in on feasibility.
+Thus, contrary to our predictions, under high epistemic motivation, proself motivation stimulates the selection of more original and creative ideas, without giving in on feasibility.
 These findings challenge predictions of the MIP-G framework in the context of idea selection.
 Importantly, this does not necessarily mean that our results disconfirm the MIP-G prediction.
 Possibly the underlying mechanisms proposed by the MIP-G model are still at play, but the nature of the context or task in this research may lead to different effects.